 The primary symptoms of ankle sprains are swelling, bruising, and pain after a twist or injury to the area.

 To heal properly, most ankle sprains require resting, elevating, and applying ice to the affected area to reduce swelling.
-Wrapping the ankle with compressive bandages to immobilize and support the ankle during healing may also help.
+Wrapping the ankle with compression bandages to immobilize and support the ankle during healing may also help.
 More serious ankle sprains, often found in competitive athletes, may need surgery to repair or tighten damaged ligaments.